TABLE OF CONTENTS

 2. Consider: Our system has detected there could be digital tampering, security features aren't present etc.

-3. Caution: Our system has flagged elements of the document that don't lead to a clear result (for example, expired document or customer is taking a photo of a scanned document).
+3. Caution: Our system has flagged elements of the document that don't lead to a clear result (for example, an expired document or a customer taking a photo of a scanned document).

 4. Clear: All underlying verifications passed.
 There are no indications the document is fraudulent.